racoelhosilva/CPD_chatServer/src/README.md

 ### Starting Ollama

 In order to run the project with the AI rooms, it is needed to run a local instance of Ollama.
-This can be done by running the following command while at the home folder:
+This can be done by running the following command while in the project home folder (where this file is located):

 ```bash
 docker compose up -d